Crafting a meaningful financial plan is more difficult than many realize, and adhering to that plan is even more challenging.

 An investor's greatest threat to success is themself.

-Proven through numerous studies, the single greatest threat when it comes to investing is the investor’s own bad behavior.
 These threats come in the form of lack of discipline, cognitive biases, and emotional errors.
 In many instances, investors don't even realize they are making a mistake.
 The key to avoiding these costly mistakes is to have a written financial plan with a dedicated advisory team in place to help guide you through life's challenges and market volatility.
 Warren Buffet once said, "Investing is simple, but not easy."

 6. Ongoing Monitoring